xxrobone/hangman/README.md

 ## A js console or window (alert, prompt, confirm) game 4 frontend at CME

 Goal is to make a console game with loops, conditionals, variables, const, let, logic etc.

+I added some css, wanted to try out css 3d effects, but also created a button with a hover effect.
+The button how ever has a eventlistener to start the game.
+This assignment is not a html or css assignment so I havent separated the css or any files.

+Javascript is in the index.js file :D

 </br>